 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
-Except as required by the Continuing Disclosure Certificate to be executed by the City, the City and the Corporation have no obligation to update the information in this Official Statement.
+Except as required by the Continuing Disclosure Certificate to be executed by the City, the City has no obligation to update the information in this Official Statement.
 See "CONTINUING DISCLOSURE" herein.